Stzhino/HackBU2024/README.md

 # HackBU2024
 # Made by Stephanie Zhou, Ryan Gao, Tammy Law, and Ayman Uddin
-# An extension of the BeEngaged Website that makes it easier to access the list and descriptions of
+# An extension of the BeEngaged Website that makes it easier to access the list and descriptions of clubs while improving club management